Your frequently asked questions, answered!

 HOW TO DO I STOP THE CATS STEALING THE HEDGEHOG FOOD?

-Feeding stations can be very easily made using an upturned plastic crate or stacker box with arc cut in one side.
-A 13cm gap should be plenty for hedgehogs of all sizes to get through.
-Bricks can be used to weight and can be placed 13cm in front of and inside the opening creating a zig zag approach that should will stop the cats getting in.
+Feeding stations can be made easily using an upturned plastic crate or stacker box with an arc‑shaped entrance cut into one side.
+A 13 cm gap is sufficient for hedgehogs of all sizes to access.
+Use bricks to weigh the box down and position additional bricks 13 cm inside and in front of the entrance to create a simple zig‑zag entry—an effective way to prevent cats from getting in.

 CAN I ADOPT A HEDGEHOG?